 “Creating Your Own Artist’s Journal” is my book about journal making published by North Light Books.
 Beginning in your own backyard to sketching on the road, the book has tips on materials, composition and working from memory.
 I teach workshops on journal drawing using watercolor, pens and pencils.

-I began painting in oils with plein air paintings on the American River after studying oil painting with Fred Dalkey.
-Currently I paint still lifes, draw horses and keep a watercolor journal of my travels.
-My mother-of-pearl inlay designs can be seen on the guitars by Arnie Gamble.
-Also I create and maintain websites for small businesses.
+I began painting in oils with plein air paintings on the American River after studying oil painting with Fred Dalkey and Bright Lights.
+Currently I paint still life paintings, draw horses and keep a watercolor journal of my travels.